How to Commission an Original Work of Art

 That’s why commissioning a piece of artwork that takes you back to a particular place once visited, to visually represent something heartfelt or to mark a unique occasion such as a wedding, a significant birthday or an anniversary is so meaningful.

-A painting is a one of a kind physical object you can look at and that will transport you time and time again.
+A painting is a one of a kind physical object, a memory made tangible you can look at time and time again, an artwork with an atmosphere that can transport you…

 The Commission Process

 Please Note: A commission starts from €500 for a 15 x 12 inches original painting on canvas.

 1. Contact me via the contact form.
 Tell me what you are looking for, what your time scale is and what is your budget.
 You can add photos if you have some.